anon-blue/anon.blue/README.txt

-elcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome t o uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcomEMPIRE DID NOTHING WRONG EMPIREDIDNOTHINGWRONG EMPIREme to uganda welcome to uganda welcome to ugan da welcome to uganda welcome to uganda welcome to uganda welcome to uganda welco me to uganda welcome to uganda welcome to uganda welcome to uganda welda w WTFGJ OWSH GHSWJGHJSHGJKSHJJ NG DGGD to uganda welcome to uganda welcome to uganda wel come to uganda welcome to uganda welcome to uganda welcome to uganda welcome to
+elcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome t o uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcomEMPIRE DID NOTHING WRONG EMPIREDIDNOTHINGWRONG EMPIRE DID NOTHING WRONG EMPIRE DID NOTHING WRONG EM PIRE DID NOTHING WRONG EMPIRE DID NOTHING WRONG HITLER WAS RIGHT to uganda welco me to uganda welcome to uganda welcome to uganda welcome to uganda welda w WTFGJ OWSH GHSWJGHJSHGJKSHJJ NG DGGD to uganda welcome to uganda welcome to uganda wel come to uganda welcome to uganda welcome to uganda welcome to uganda welcome to